-Here is the seventh in our series of short, simple Kaizen education videos from KaiNexus, a software startup where I am the Chief Improvement Officer.
-We are embedding these videos into our web-based (and iOS) software, to provide short tips and hints for our healthcare users.
-We’re also making the videos available on our YouTube Channel, our education videos playlist, and our public KaiNexus Education page.
+Here is the seventh in our series of short, simple Kaizen education videos from KaiNexus, a software startup where I am on the management team.
+We are embedding these videos into our web-based (and iOS) software, to provide short tips and hints for our users (see the whole series here).
+We’re also making the videos available on our YouTube Channel and our education videos playlist.
 Subscribe to our channel to be notified of each new one that’s released.

 This video talks about what to do when you identify a problem (or an “opportunity for improvement”) and you don’t have a solution (or what we tend to all a “countermeasure” in Lean).
 Long story short — it’s OK if you don’t know the answer.
 It’s still great (and a necessary first step) to just identify the opportunity.
 Your co-workers might have an idea…

 Video updated September, 2014 – View on YouTube.